Benn Ferriero’s stint with the Pittsburgh Penguins ended up being a short one.

 On Thursday the Essex native and former Boston College standout was traded from Pittsburgh, where he just signed this offseason, to the New York Rangers for forward Chad Kolarik.

 The Rangers have assigned Ferriero, who signed a one-year two way deal with the Penguins in July, to the Connecticut Whale, the Rangers American Hockey League affiliate.

-Ferriero, 25, spent the lockout and the very early part of the 2013 lockout shortened season with the Wilkes-Barre/Scranton Penguins, the Pittsburgh Penguins AHL affiliate where he posted 18 points (four goals, 14 assists) in 34 games this season.
+Ferriero, 25, spent the lockout and the very early part of the 2013 lockout-shortened season with the Wilkes-Barre/Scranton Penguins, the Pittsburgh Penguins’ AHL affiliate where he posted 18 points (four goals, 14 assists) in 34 games.

-Ferriero also notched the game winning goal against the Bruins at the TD Garden in October, 2011.
+Ferriero also notched a game-winning goal against the Bruins at the TD Garden in October 2011.

-The 5'11" 185 pound winger also won a National Championship at Boston College in 2008, he was drafted by the Phoenix Coyotes with the 196th pick in 2006.
+The 5-foot-11, 185-pound winger also won a national championship at Boston College in 2008.
+He was drafted by the Phoenix Coyotes with the 196th pick in the 2006 NHL entry draft.